 The Scholarship application period opens January 20th and closes April 30th.

-JROTC High School Senior Scholarship: One (1) scholarship of $1,000 awarded annually to a JROTC Senior Cadet.
+JROTC High School Senior Scholarship: One (1) $1,000 scholarship awarded to one (1) JROTC Senior Cadet per year.

 The Caccomo Memorial Scholarship is in memory and honoring Dr. Aurelio M. Caccomo, who immigrated from Rome to the United States in the 1950’s and became a physician, orthopedic surgeon, and Army Reservist.
 He served his adopted country in the Special Forces and retired as a Colonel.
 Dr. Caccomo spent the last fifteen year of his life serving at the University of Illinois in Chicago under the Department of Orthopedics and establishing his Family Foundation, which provides these meaningful and impactful scholarships for our veterans.